tomwebb2022/hueltesting/README.md

 **Before you go...**

-Orignally I wrote multiple async function to tackle each tasks.
+Originally I wrote multiple async function to tackle each tasks.
 Later, I realised that for such a simple task I should run one test.

-I originally wanted to leave the cookie pop up but it seemed the script didn't allow me to click "continue" after picking a product so I went through my code and added the scrip to accept cookes almost as soon as the page loaded.
+I originally wanted to leave the cookie pop up but it seemed the script didn't allow me to click "continue" after picking a product so I went through my code and added the script to accept cookies almost as soon as the page loaded.